 Christmas in Germany

-Christmas, both a religious and cultural phenomenon today, is the annual holiday commemorating the birth of Jesus Christ, the Son of God, celebrated across the world, on the 25th of December.
+Christmas, both a religious and cultural phenomenon today, is widely celebrated across the world on the 25th of December.
 The festival has grown from being the central event in the Christian liturgical calendar to be secularized and celebrated by Christians and non-Christians alike.
 It is remarkable how every culture brings to Christmas its particular beliefs and myths.
 The German ‘Weihnachten’ is culturally different from the celebrations in other parts of Europe.
 For instance, Christmas celebrations begin relatively early in Germany, for the Christian ritual of the Advent is observed with marked enthusiasm.
-Here are a few ways to celebrate Christmas in Germany if one finds themselves in the country during the time:
+So, here are a few ways to celebrate Christmas in Germany to the fullest -

 This is a remarkable festival particular to Germany that has its basis in the baked goods of ‘stollen’- a cross between sweet bread and icing sugar sprinkled German fruitcake.
-For this festival, a giant ‘stollen’, which measures over forty meters and weighs more than 3000 kgs is prepared and then in a horse drawn carriage it is ceremoniously showed all historic sites around Dresden.
-This tradition dates back to the 1730’s when the Saxony emperor gave orders for a huge stolen to be prepared for the military festivals and then this big loaf was cut into twenty-four thousand portions to be distributed to soldiers and guests.
+For this festival, a giant ‘stollen’, which measures over forty meters and weighs more than 3000 kgs is prepared and then in a horse-drawn carriage, it is ceremoniously showed all historic sites around Dresden.
+This tradition dates back to the 1730s when the Saxony emperor gave orders for a huge stolen to be prepared for the military festivals and then this big loaf was cut into twenty-four thousand portions to be distributed to soldiers and guests.
 Every year in present-day Dresden, the cake is divided into smaller pieces and then sold to the public in the Christmas market, with a special 1.6m knife weighing 12kgs.
-It is being celebrated on the Saturday before the Sunday of Advent since last twenty one years.
-This is a quirky festival and has excellent baked goods, an experience that every foodie must indulge in, close to Christmas day.
+It is being celebrated on the Saturday before the Sunday of Advent for the last twenty-one years.
+This is one of the most popular Christmas events in Germany that has excellent baked goods, an experience that every foodie must indulge in.

 Attend the ‘ChocolART’ Chocolate festival

 This grand chocolate festival is held every year at the quaint town of Tübingen near Stuttgart over a sprawling area of 10,000 sq.ms of land area.
 Held over a period of 5 days in the first week of December, this is the best way to herald in the season of indulgences and merry-making.
-At the festival, one can sample chocolates from Africa, South America, Europe and more, as top 100 chocolatiers from all over the globe gather in this small town- to celebrate chocolate, and to celebrate with chocolate.
+At the festival, one can sample chocolates from Africa, South America, Europe and more, as the top 100 chocolatiers from all over the globe gather in this small town - to celebrate chocolate, and to celebrate with chocolate.
 A wide variety of tastings, cooking, theatre performances, shopping options are available to the visitors, exploring in full the carnival spirit of Christmas.
 The festival offers a variety of workshops and courses, all focusing on the process of chocolate-making.
-This amazing chocolate festival helps highlight the cause of fourteen million individuals earning their bread and butter through production of chocolate.
-The festival accords free entry to all and sundry interested in visiting this gala of chocoholic goodness.
+With so much to offer, this is surely one of the best places to celebrate Christmas in Germany.

 Attend the Circus in Krone